Novel Part Segmentation in Point Cloud with Adaptive Prompts

 Overview.

-• We establish the Human & Object Segmentation benchmark, which comprises four available point cloud datasets on human and object segmentation, including ShapeNetPart, Human3D, BEHAVE, and AKB-48.
+• We establish the Multi-Entity Segmentation datasets, which comprises four available point cloud datasets on human and object segmentation, including ShapeNetPart, Human3D, BEHAVE, and AKB-48.
 Our goal is to fully evaluate the performance of models trained jointly on multiple segmentation datasets, as well as their generalization on unseen datasets.

-• We conduct extensive experiments on the Human & Object Segmentation benchmark to validate our PIC-S model.
-Compared to other models, our PIC-S achieves the SOTA performance.
-Furthermore, we show that PIC-S can produce excellent results on out-of-domain part segmentation datasets, which makes our work more applicable in real-world scenarios.
+• We conduct extensive experiments on the Multi-Entity Segmentation datasets to validate our APM framework.
+Compared to other models, our APM achieves SOTA performance.
+Furthermore, we show that APM can produce excellent results on novel part segmentation datasets or customized part segmentation tasks, which makes our work more applicable in real-world scenarios.

 • Abstract